Facet Injections Procedure in Flowood, MS

 Facet injections are a minimally invasive procedure capable of relieving pain in the neck, back, and more.
+Dr. J. Edwin Dodd offers facet joint injections to relieve your discomfort today.
+Facet joint injections reduce inflammation and pain in the affected area.
+It can be used to treat a variety of medical disorders, including arthritis, whiplash, slipping or ruptured discs, and others.
 Facet joint injections are available at Jackson Pain Center.
-We are conveniently located at 1190 North State Street, Suite 102, Jackson, MS 39202.
+We are conveniently located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
 Contact us for more information.

 Table of Contents: